The value of conceptual knowledge: An illustrative example

 \paragraph{Value of conceptual knowledge}

 The data~$\samp$ have maximal value

 The farmer attains~$\voi^*$ by choosing~$w=\pm\evec_1$.
-Doing so relies on his conceptual knowledge about fertlizers' effects: his ability to identify the common and idiosyncratic components of each effect~$\theta_k$.
-If the farmer lacked this ability, then he would have no reason to believe~$\theta_1$ and~$\theta_2$ were correlated.
-So he would assume~$\rho=0$ and the data would have maximal value
+This choice relies on his conceptual knowledge: he must know~$\theta_1$ and~$\theta_2$ share a common nitrogen effect.
+Without this knowledge, the farmer would have no way to represent~$\theta_k$ as the sum of components with differential contributions to its prior variance.
+So he would assume equal contributions (i.e., $\rho=0$) and his data would have maximal value

 The difference